tiramisulabs/seyfert-docs/src/content/docs/recipes/cache.md

 const client = new Client();

 client.setServices({ cache: { disabledCache: { bans: true } } })
 ```
-The example would disable the bans cache and this resource would not exist in runtime.
+The example above disables the bans cache, and that resource would not exist at runtime.

-:::tip[Turn off cache]
+:::tip[Disabling the Cache]
-You can remove the cache functionality completely.
+You can completely remove the cache functionality:
 ```ts twoslash
 import { Client } from 'seyfert';